Back

 Yet, they have different strengths and weaknesses that can significantly impact the outcome when converting files from PowerPoint to Google Slides and vice versa.

-Based on our experience creating presentation and pitch decks on both platforms, here are the findings, outcomes, and tips to reduce the compatibility issues in conversion from PowerPoint to Google Slides.
+Based on our experience as a powerpoint design firm creating presentation and pitch decks on both platforms, as showcased in our presentation designer portfolio here are the findings, outcomes, and tips to reduce the compatibility issues in conversion from PowerPoint to Google Slides.

 So, if you are a C-level executive, Founder, Consultant, or anyone regularly designing presentations in either PowerPoint or Google Slides, these findings will be very useful.